1 Samuel 30

 The text calls them “men of Belial” - worthless men - and their math is the world's math: no sweat, no share.
 Give the stragglers their wives and children back, sure, but the treasure belongs to the ones who swung the swords.
 It sounds fair.
 It sounds like merit.
 And David is about to call it what it is.

-23But David said, Ye shall not do so, my brethren, with that which the Lord hath given us, who hath preserved us, and delivered the company that came against us into our hand.
+23Then said David, Ye shall not do so, my brethren, with that which the LORD hath given us, who hath preserved us, and delivered the company that came against us into our hand.
 24For who will hearken unto you in this matter? but as his part is that goeth down to the battle, so shall his part be that tarrieth by the stuff: they shall part alike.

-David reminds his men: it is not your strength that won this battle.
-It is the Lord who preserved you and delivered the enemy into your hand.
+David reminds his men: the Lord preserved you and delivered the enemy into your hand.
 When you remember that victory is a gift from God, you cannot be stingy with God's gift.

 The enemy came against David's company - they wanted to destroy them, to steal everything, to wipe them out.
 And God delivered them.
 The victory itself is God's.
 The spoil is God's.
 Therefore, it belongs to the whole community.

-David's reign really begins here, years before the crown - not with a ceremony but with a verdict.
+David's reign really begins here, years before the crown - with a verdict, not a ceremony.
 He makes it a permanent statute: the one who guards the baggage and the one who storms the camp draw the same share.
 The text adds that it held “unto this day.”
 A single fair ruling in a desert outpost outlived him and became law for a nation.

 The generosity does not stop at the camp.
 David parcels the plunder out across a dozen towns of Judah - the very places that hid him while Saul hunted him.
 A lesser man would bank a windfall like this to buy soldiers.
 David spends it on gratitude, repaying old kindness and binding a scattered people to him with gifts instead of fear.
 Hebron, last on the list, will be the town that crowns him next.
 He is building a throne out of generosity.